gohugoio/hugo/content/functions/apply.md

 deprecated: false
 draft: false
 aliases: []
-needsreview: true
 ---

 Given a map, array, or slice, `apply` returns a new slice with a function applied over it. `apply` expects at least three parameters, depending on the function being applied.

 1. The first parameter is the sequence to operate on
-2. The second parameter is the name of the function as a string, which must be in the [Hugo function map][functions].
+2. The second parameter is the name of the function as a string, which must be the name of a valid [Hugo function][functions].
 3. After that, the parameters to the applied function are provided, with the string `"."` standing in for each element of the sequence the function is to be applied against.

 Here is an example of a content file with `name:` as a front matter field: